 have grown and matured to a point that they are helping me work with the other children more than I am working with them.
 To put it into cold, unfeeling terms, the projects have become project managers.
 Alternatively, the gifts have begun giving, and not just to me, but to their siblings and the rest of the world.

 Likewise, a Pinterest page quoted Karen Tyler as saying, “In mothering, if you do it right, you work yourself out of a job.”
 Coach Stevie B explained that the goal is to give children “grounding in the formative years” so that they will “know what to do and how to do it,” leaving the parents to serve as a continuing point of reference.
 Dawn Davenport said, “I want to launch my kids into their own universe where they are their own decider.”
 Connie suggested that this process involves hands-on training — typically by Mom, for the girls, and by Dad, for the boys — to “equip them well for life on their own.”
 Natalie Hale applied the idea of working yourself out of a job to the specific task of teaching your child to read: “It’s short-term employment with lifelong benefits.”
 In family life and elsewhere, Terry Luschen distinguished discrete tasks (which you should be handing off) from the relationship (which is constantly being built).
 In a different family context, Debbie Young said that a postpartum doula, unlike a nanny, is motivated to work herself out of a job by constantly asking herself, “What will they do when I am not here?”
-That priority calls for helping the new parents understand their baby’s sleep cycles, rather than merely assigning the doula to handle nighttime duties.
+That priority calls for helping the new parents understand their baby’s sleep cycles, rather than merely handling nighttime duties for them.

 In contrast to these religious and familial illustrations of selfless attempts at WOOOJ for the sake of other people or for advancement of a particular religion, numerous webpages recommended WOOOJ for the seemingly paradoxical purpose of advancing one’s own career.